Small for Gestational Age

 Diagnosis and Clinical Features

-Ultrasound is used for the diagnosis and surveillance of an SGA fetus.
-Ultrasound biometrics, including EFW and AC, are plotted on customised centile charts.
-These charts take into account maternal characteristics (height, weight, ethnicity and parity), gestational age and sex.
+Clinicians use ultrasound to diagnose and monitor the SGA fetus.
+Biometry, including EFW and AC, should be plotted on customised centile charts that adjust for maternal characteristics (height, weight, ethnicity and parity), gestational age and fetal sex.
+Customised charts improve the detection of pathological smallness compared with population-based charts.

 Investigations